using Matrix

 self-hosted matrix security

 Matrix is a federated, open source chat system.
-By federated, we mean that people can communicate across different servers, like in the image below.
+Federation means that people can message each other across different servers, like in the image below.
 In that way, it works sort of like email: even though you may use you@gmail.com and I might use me@kylrth.com, we can still write each other emails.

 using Matrix federation.png